tweag/python-monorepo-example/content/blog/2021-04-15-arrows-through-a-different-lens.md

 ## Traversals

-Standard traversals are all about `Traversable` structures -- `mapMOf` for example, is used to execute effectful functions:
+Standard traversals are all about `Traversable` structures -- `mapMOf`, for example, is used to execute effectful functions:

 ```haskell
 mapMOf traverse readFile :: [FilePath] -> IO [String]
 ```

-Therefore, it makes sense for Profunctor prisms to also talk about these traversable structures.
+Therefore, it makes sense for Profunctor traversals to also talk about these traversable structures.
 Indeed, that is exactly what happens, through the `Traversing` type class:

 ```haskell